shane-kercheval/sik-llms/examples/otel_101.md

 ```

 **Now you can see:**

-- ✅ The flight search tool is the bottleneck (2.1s)
+- ✅ The search tools (flight and hotel) are the bottleneck (2.1s & 1.9s)
 - ✅ Token usage per step (helps optimize prompts)
 - ✅ Cost breakdown by operation
 - ✅ Whether reasoning iterations are efficient